PaoloDooM/gpos720_printer/README.md

 3. <b>height</b>: An Integer specifying the desired height.
 4. <b>align (optional)</b>: An AlignmentTypes enum specifying the desired alignment.
 By default, align will be center.
-5. <b>threshold (optional)</b>: A double that describes luminance threshold manipulations.
-By default, the threshold will be 0.75.
+5. <b>blackTolerance (optional)</b>: A double representing the tolerance level for using black color.
+The default value is 0.34.
+6. <b>ditheringTolerance (optional)</b>: A double representing the tolerance for using dithering to represent colors.
+The default value is 0.67.

 * Throws: A PlatformException or a MissingPluginException.